SDRausty/au/README.md

 Every time you want to `apt update && apt upgrade` or `pkg up`, you shall also be backing up your former installation debs to `/sdcard/debs` by using `au`.
 Ideally, you should change `/sdcard/debs` to an external mirco SD card destination in lines 9 and 11 of au to save space on device.

 If you find your system unstable, you can use `dpkg --purge pkg_name` and then `dpkg --install pkg_name` from `/sdcard/debs` to downgrade packages to a previous version of a package in the hope of regaining package stability.

+Important: Please use `apt -o APT::Keep-Downloaded-Packages="true" install package_name` to populate your backpack directory in conjunction with `au` to ensure that you can enjoy a full backup of `*.deb` files on device.